UPPMAX/uppmax4DL/docs/isolated_envs.md

 ## Exercises

 !!! question "Exercise 0: Make a decision between `venv` or `conda`."
-    - go with `venv` first as it is simpler to manage.
+    - go with `venv` first as it is simpler to setup.
+    - go with `conda` if you need many envs to manage.

 !!! question "Exercise 1: Cover the documentation for venvs or conda"
     First try to find it by navigating.